 Mahatma Gandhi was a convinced pacifist.
 Even though he was often referred to as a "champion", he was able to win his political battles without the use of violence.

 Gandhi was also a vegetarian because he abhorred violence against animals and did not agree with killing sentient fellow creatures for human, physical needs.

 Can you think of any other Mahatma Gandhi quotes that I should definitely include here?
 Feel free to write your suggestions in the comments!

 Use the best wisdom of Mahatma Gandhi for inspiration!

-- Vegan living for human rights
+- Living vegan for human rights

-- Sustainable living - it's that easy!
+- Sustainable living - it's that simple!

 - Good deeds in everyday life